Military Defense Lawyer

 Military Defense Counsel

 The list of possible consequences you could face for a conviction in a court-martial proceeding is lengthy, you could avoid them entirely if you and your military defense attorney prevail at trial.
 If you’re ready to fight the charges against you, contact military defense lawyer Aden Wilkie.
 Aden Wilkie is located in Jacksonville, NC and services armed forces at Camp Lejeune and Fort Bragg as well as other bases, camps, stations, and posts located across the nation.
-Give him a call today at 910-333-9626 for a free phone consultation.
+Give him a call today at 910-333-9626 for a phone consultation.